iftahaider/DCF-Valuation-of-Walton-PLC/README.md

 ### Positive Drivers

-- **Earnings recovery:** EPS to double from BDT 34 to BDT 69 over 10 years
-- **Revenue diversification:** New segments (WDIL IT, lithium batteries) reduce concentration risk
-- **Margin improvement:** EBIT margin recovers to 26%, supported by operating leverage
-- **Improving liquidity:** Current ratio strengthens above 2.5x
-- **Tax incentives:** 0% tax through 2028 provides cash-flow boost
+- **Earnings recovery:** The company’s earnings are expected to recover strongly.
+EPS could rise from BDT 34.22 in 2025 to BDT 68.84 by 2035, which means profits per share may double over 10 years.
+This steady growth comes from higher revenue, better margins, and new business lines, which supports the long-term DCF assumptions.
+- **Revenue diversification:** Revenue also becomes more diversified.
+Total sales may grow from BDT 7,083 crore to BDT 12,610 crore by 2035.
+The core refrigerator business grows slowly, but new areas like IT products, lithium batteries, elevators, and service parts grow faster.
+These newer segments reduce dependency on one product and open new growth opportunities.
+- **Margin improvement:** Profit margins are expected to improve.
+EBIT margin could rise from 20.9% to 26%, helped by VAT benefits, cost efficiency, and a better product mix.
+Higher-margin items—like service parts and batteries—boost earnings further.
+EBITDA margins stay strong, supporting healthy cash flow.
+- **Improving liquidity:** The company’s financial position also strengthens.
+The current ratio improves, debt levels stay stable, and cash flow rises.
+With better liquidity and steady free cash flow, the company can continue paying dividends comfortably.
+- **Tax incentives:** Tax benefits provide another advantage.
+The Hi-Tech Park policy allows a 0% tax rate until 2028, which greatly boosts cash flow.
+Even when tax increases gradually afterward, it remains in line with policy expectations.

 ### Risk Factors

-- **Macro uncertainty:** FX volatility, inflation, political instability
-- **Execution risk:** WDIL merger integration and lithium-battery project success uncertain
-- **Competitive pressure:** Strong local and foreign competition in key categories
-- **High WACC:** 16.71% reflects Bangladesh risk premium; any increase lowers valuation
-- **Limited margin of safety:** At only 4.5% upside, stock offers little cushion
+- **Macro uncertainty:** Bangladesh’s economic environment remains shaky.
+Inflation is high, foreign reserves have fallen, and the Taka has weakened a lot.
+This raises import costs and puts pressure on profit margins.
+Political uncertainty also adds risk to demand and business operations.
+- **Execution risk:** There are execution risks too.
+The merger with WDIL is still waiting for court approval.
+Any delay would slow down the expected revenue growth and cost synergies.
+Integration costs could also be higher than estimated.
+The lithium battery project carries some uncertainty.
+It assumes strong sales from 2026 onward, but market adoption, competition, or technology issues could affect performance.
+- **Competitive pressure:** Competition is another risk.
+The refrigerator market is already saturated, and foreign brands are increasing pressure in AC and TV categories.
+This could limit growth and squeeze pricing.
+- **High WACC:** Finally, a high WACC of 16.71% reduces the valuation.
+If macroeconomic conditions worsen, WACC could rise further and lower the company’s fair value.
+However, if risk levels improve, WACC could come down, lifting valuation results.

 ### Investment Action Items